 - What are the advantages of a watch group?

 - First, you'll get to know your neighbors better.
 With everyone watching the neighborhood for suspicious situations and potential criminals, your neighborhood will automatically become a safer place.

 - It is easy for the police to get timely information to citizens through Watch groups.
 We can contact one person and reach many.

 - The Crime Prevention Officer also brings along a "grid" report showing the recent crime activity in your area.

 - Watch groups help the police help you by getting information to us in a timely manner.
-There are only so many police officers and we need group ears and eyes if our job is to be done effectively.
+There are only so many police officers and we need group ears and eyes to do our job.

 - Neighborhood Watch takes only a small commitment from you.
 A commitment to oppose crime in your neighborhood by cooperating with neighbors to watch your area and let the police know what is going on.

 - By working together we can keep Champlin a very safe place to live.
-Contact the Champlin Police Department at (763) 421-2971.
+Contact the Champlin Police Department by calling 763-421-2971.